devtut/generate/docs/python/pip-pypi-package-manager.md

 Three options exist for such installations:

 1. Download compressed snapshot, most online version control systems have the option to download a compressed snapshot of the code.
 This can be downloaded manually and then installed with `pip install` **path/to/downloaded/file** note that for most compression formats pip will handle unpacking to a cache area, etc.
-1. Let pip handle the download &amp; install for you with: `pip install` **URL/of/package/repository** - you may also need to use the `--trusted-host`, `--client-cert` and/or `--proxy` flags for this to work correctly, especially in a corporate environment. e.g:
+1. Let pip handle the download & install for you with: `pip install` **URL/of/package/repository** - you may also need to use the `--trusted-host`, `--client-cert` and/or `--proxy` flags for this to work correctly, especially in a corporate environment. e.g:

 ```
     > py -3.5-32 -m venv demo-pip